The writer credit to Wilmot appears only on this version of this much-recorded song, so it could be an Australian contributor of additional lyrics.

 She is a longtime acquaintance of US pop star Bobby Rydell, having been featured on his Bobby Rydell Show TV special on ATN7 in July 1966.
 It had been filmed in Sydney a few weeks earlier.
 (Here is Bobby tweeting about Vicki in 2018.)

 As recently as 2018 Vicki Forrest was photographed with other Australian music legends at their members-only ARROWS luncheon.
+She is married to audio director Trevor Norris, once a deejay at 4WK Warwick.

 Lynne Curtis was from the West Midlands.
 She was well known to music fans in the Coventry area where she sang at such venues as the Orchid Ballroom and the Coventry Theatre.
 She joined Kenilworth band The Mustangs after meeting them at her parents’ coffee lounge in Leamington.
 She also sang with local bands The Challengers and The Matadors.